yiranhu122/SpendingTracker/FEATURES_SUMMARY.md

 ### 🎯 Smart Data Entry
 - **Combo Inputs**: Type new Expense Types and Expenses, auto-saved for future use
 - **Controlled Payment Methods**: Only manageable in Payment Methods tab
-- **Form Persistence**: Keeps values after saving for quick similar entries
+- **Form Persistence**: Keeps values including payment method after saving for quick similar entries
 - **Split-Screen Feedback**: See new entries appear immediately on the right

 ### 🔄 Monthly Duplication